-At December 31, 2023 and 2022, the Company owns all of the common capital securities issued by 5 statutory trust subsidiaries (the "Trust Subsidiaries"), respectively.
+At December 31, 2024 and 2023, the Company owns all of the common capital securities issued byfive statutory trust subsidiaries (the "Trust Subsidiaries"), respectively.
 These Trust Subsidiaries were first formed by the Company for the purpose of issuing trust preferred securities (the "Trust Preferred Securities") and investing the proceeds in junior subordinated debentures issued by the Company (the "Debentures").
 The Debentures are guaranteed by the Company.
 The Company records the common capital securities issued by the Trust Subsidiaries in other assets in its consolidated balance sheets using the equity method.
 The Debentures issued to the Trust Subsidiaries, less the common securities of the Trust Subsidiaries, qualify as Tier 1 regulatory capital.

-The following tables provide information on the outstanding Trust Preferred Securities issued by, and the Debentures issued to, each of the Trust Subsidiaries as of December 31, 2023 and 2022:
+The following tables provide information on the outstanding Trust Preferred Securities issued by, and the Debentures issued to, each of the Trust Subsidiaries as of December 31, 2024 and 2023: